Hopac/Hopac/Docs/Programming.md

 ### Parallel Merge Sort

-Let's consider a bit more realistic example of fork-join parallelism: a parallel merge sort.
-This example is still a bit of toy, because the focus here isn't to show how to make the fastest merge sort, but rather to demonstrate fork-join parallelism.
+Let's consider a bit more realistic example of fork-join parallelism: a parallel [merge sort](http://en.wikipedia.org/wiki/Merge_sort).
+This example is still a bit of toy, because the idea here isn't to show how to make the fastest merge sort, but rather to demonstrate fork-join parallelism.

 The two building blocks of merge sort are the functions **split** and **merge**.
 The **split** function simply splits the given input sequence into two halves.